Interested in joining the WBF?

 By becoming an active participant of the WBF, your organization automatically gains benefits such as:

-• Becoming an eligible member of the Steering Committee or as a coordinator of one of the Working Groups
+• Influence in decision-making: You become an eligible member of the Steering Committee and can apply to coordinate one of the Working Groups.

 Join us today and be part of the change!